 Dental Implants vs. Veneers after Periodontal Disease

 If you have had advanced stages of periodontal disease, it has most likely affected the aesthetic appearance of your teeth.
 As gum disease progresses, the gums pull away from the tooth leaving pockets for plaque to move closer to the root of the tooth.
 This causes root exposure and weakening of the bone that supports your teeth which can make your teeth loose and they can even fall out.
 After you have had gum disease, you may want to improve the look of your teeth.
-Dental implants and veneers are both great options.
+Dental implants and veneers are both great options in Los Angeles.

 However, the most important thing is that all active periodontal disease is completely removed before you can have cosmetic dental work done.
 Once the infection is completely gone your periodontists can go over your options with you to improve the look of your smile.